 Contact

-You’re redirect to a contact page when you click their call-to-action to get a free consult.
+You're redirected to a contact page when you click their call to action to get a free consultation.

 Their contact form provides context for the visitor.
-A lot of law firms just throw up a form and expect visitors to fill it out.
+Many law firms just throw up a form and expect visitors to fill it out.

-If you want to increase your contact form submissions, include copy that makes it clear what problems you can help people solve and what they can expect if they fill out the form.
+If you want to increase your contact form submissions, include copy that clearly explains what problems you can help people solve and what they can expect if they fill out the form.

 Multi-step forms have been shown to increase conversion rates.
-People like to finish things they started but sometimes the hardest thing to do is getting started to begin with.
+People like to finish things they start, but sometimes, the hardest thing to do is get started.

-After that, they’re prompted to let the firm know a little bit about their case, such as what type of accident they’ve been in.
-This can be a good way to reduce the number of low-quality submissions you receive but you have to be careful about the language you use.
+Asking visitors the cause of their claims can be a good way to reduce the number of low-quality submissions you receive, but you have to be careful about the language you use.

-The Champion Firm uses checkboxes that include things like professional negligence, premise liability, and wrongful death.
+The Champion Firm uses buttons that include professional negligence, premise liability, and wrongful death.

-Also, if you’re going to go this route—be prepared to lose out on a lot of valuable leads.
+Also, if you're going this route—be prepared to lose out on many valuable leads.
 Firms that do this are doing it for themselves, not their clients.

 Blog Posts